Square’s dominant year hits a snag

 Roku soars 26% after smashing first earnings report

-Square is continuing to make its bid to capture the payments of small businesses around the world, as well as tap into the momentum of peer-to-peer payments products with Square Cash, as its payments volume continues a steady and methodical rise — though, Wall Street still seems a little skeptical today.
+Square is continuing to make its bid to capture the payments of small businesses around the world, as well as tap into the momentum of peer-to-peer payments products with Square Cash, as its payments volume continues a steady and methodical rise — though, Wall Street still seems a little skeptical today as the stock is down slightly.

 Square’s gross payments volume, a critical metric for the company’s health and success, continued to rise year-over-year as it looks to go up against other payment providers and accrue a big share of payment volume.
 In fact, the growth year-over-year for its GPV has been pretty consistent, hovering around a 31% jump year-over-year on each quarter, while the company’s revenue saw a more significant jump than normal.
 Here’s a look at the numbers: